aecyia/Sakura/.github/ISSUE_TEMPLATE/bug-report.md

 //your text here//

-# Describe the issue.
+## Have you checked other issues?

+//yes or no//

+## Describe the issue.
+How do you trigger this bug?
+Please walk us through it step by step.
 Where is it located?
 How can it be found?

 //your text here//

-## Include a Screenshot
+## Include a Screenshot (optional)

 //your screenshot here//